 James Panico, Ph.D., CCC-SLP

-Dr. Panico received his doctorate in Speech-Language Pathology from the University of Nebraska-Lincoln and started teaching at SIUE in 2006.
-He is currently an associate professor in the Department of Special Education and Communication Disorders.
-Furthermore, Dr. Panico holds the Certificate of Clinical Competence (CCC) through the American Speech, Language, and Hearing Association (ASHA).
-He teaches undergraduate and graduate courses in fluency disorders, clinical methods, counseling, and professional issues.
-His research area of interest involves perceptions of stuttering.
+Dr. Panico received his PhD in Speech-Language Pathology at the University of Nebraska-Lincoln in 2005 and joined the SIUE faculty in 2006.
+Dr. Panico is a certified speech-language pathologist and researcher in the area of stuttering.
+He teaches undergraduate and graduate coursework in stuttering, clinical methods, counseling, professional issues and also supervises in the SIUE Speech-Language-Hearing Clinic.
 Dr. Panico has presented at professional meetings at the state, national, and international levels.
 He is also active in professional organizations at the state and national levels.

 Daniels, D.E., Panico, J., & Sudholt, J. (2011).
 College instructors' perceptions of stuttering: A quantitative and qualitative approach.
 Journal of Communication Disorders, 44, 631-639.